 Size: Designs You Can Scale

-Usage: Choosing Logos with Versatility
+Usage: Choosing Event Logos with Versatility

 If you’re producing shirts, hats, and other merchandise with your event logo, you may also need to consider how it looks on different colors.
-Your logo will look very different on a black hat as opposed to a white one.
+Your event logo design will look very different on a black hat as opposed to a white one.
 A colored tee-shirt can wash out your logo if it features too many shades that are similar to the shirt’s background.